urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

  - G as 1000

-However, most of the optimization would come from graph creation, graph update and search so I'm focused on that for now at least.
+However, most of the optimization would come from graph creation, graph update and search which is what I'm focused on for now.

 [A proposal of the Graphical Fragment Assembly format]: https://lh3.github.io/2014/07/19/a-proposal-of-the-grapical-fragment-assembly-format
 [Untangling graphical pangenomics]: https://ekg.github.io/2019/07/09/Untangling-graphical-pangenomics